nickyhajal/world-domination-summit/_content/connect.md

 <br>
 ### WDS Connect Vs. WDS 360 Tickets

-The best thing about WDS is always the community.
 With a Connect ticket, you won't be part of the immersive weekend, but you _will_ be able to hang out with awesome people (from all over the world!) who share the same values of Community, Adventure, and Service.

 ![](/images/connect/comparison.png)